petelomax/Phix/readme.txt

             absolutely no emitON=0 handling and crash in that case.
 For now, I have added a limp "sorry, not (yet) supported" error message, to pmain.e/Block().
+18/09/2015  It is now possible to declare forward types.
+Needed if I ever
+            want to make builtins\timedate.e an auto-include.

 Version 0.6.6
 =============